 Viessmann’s R&D team uses Asana to manage the product development process: To track the flow of testing services, the R&D team uses Asana to track the stage of each product in testing.
 For example, once a device has been tested, the task representing it will move to the next stage, then on to testing, and so forth.

 Viessmann’s executives rely on reports for a high-level overview of what’s happening across the company: When executives need to know specific details about a project, they’ll assign the key stakeholder a task.
-Then, using dashboards and progress reports, the key stakeholder can easily share an update.
+Then, using Progress view, the key stakeholder can easily share an update.

 Just as heating and cooling systems have gone from a luxury to a necessity in our everyday lives, so has digital transformation for companies like Viessmann.
 Keeping both products and employees connected digitally is essential to the success of the organization as it grows.
 This is why a digital transformation is so central to Viessmann’s success, and why tools such as Asana and G Suite will help catapult them into the next era of digital products and collaboration.